 MOD IAP/24A15/1

-RESOLUTION 62 (Rev. Buenos Aires, 2017)
+RESOLUTION 62 (Rev. Kigali, 2022)

 Assessment and measurement of human exposure to electromagnetic fields

-The World Telecommunication Development Conference (Buenos Aires, 2017),
+The World Telecommunication Development Conference (Kigali, 2022),

 recalling

-a) Resolution 176 (Busan, 2014) of the Plenipotentiary Conference, on human exposure to and measurement of electromagnetic fields (EMF);
+a) Resolution 176 (Dubai, 2018) of the Plenipotentiary Conference, on measurement and assessment concerns related to human exposure to electromagnetic fields (EMF);

 b) Resolution 72 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly, on measurement and assessment concerns related to human exposure to EMF, which calls for close cooperation among the Directors of the three Bureaux to implement the resolution within the available financial resources in view of its importance to developing countries1,

-considering

-a) that there is a pressing need for information on the potential effects of human exposure to EMF in order to protect humans from such effects;

-b) that there are a number of eminent international bodies involved in establishing measurement methodologies for assessing human exposure to EMF, and these already cooperate with many telecommunication standards bodies, including the ITU Telecommunication Standardization Sector (ITU-T);

-c) that the World Health Organization (WHO) has issued fact sheets on EMF based on the work of the International Commission on Non-Ionizing Radiation Protection (ICNIRP);

-d) the lack of the necessary tools in some countries to measure and assess the impact of radiowaves on the human body,

 recognizing

 a) that some publications and information about EMF effects on health create doubts and worries among the population, in particular in developing countries, causing these countries to address questions to ITU-T and to the ITU Telecommunication Development Sector (ITU-D);

-b) that without adequate information or appropriate regulation, people, particularly in developing countries, may have concerns about the effect of EMF on their health, and that inadequate, or in some cases incorrect, information may result in increasing opposition to the deployment of radio installations in their vicinity;

-c) that the effect on humans of EMF from handheld devices has not received enough public attention, and use of a mobile phone may expose the user to stronger EMF levels than to those radiated by a base station;
+b) that the effect on humans of EMF from handheld devices has not received enough public attention, and use of a mobile phone may expose the user to stronger EMF levels than to those radiated by a base station;

-d) that the cost of the advanced equipment used for measuring, assessing and monitoring human exposure to EMF is very high and difficult for many developing countries to afford;
+c) that the cost of the advanced equipment used for measuring, assessing and monitoring human exposure to EMF is very high and difficult for many developing countries to afford;

-e) that implementing such measurement is essential for many regulatory authorities in developing countries, in order to monitor the limits for human exposure to radio-frequency energy, and that they are called upon to ensure that those limits are met in order to license different services;
+d) that implementing such measurement is essential for many regulatory authorities in developing countries, in order to monitor the limits for human exposure to radio-frequency energy, and that they are called upon to ensure that those limits are met in order to license different services;

-f) the work of ITU-T Study Group 5 on this issue, including the updating of practical and affordable guidelines to help developing countries deal with this issue effectively;
+e) the work of ITU-T Study Group 5 on this issue under Question 3/5 (Human exposure to electromagnetic fields due to digital technologies), and Question 4/5 (Electromagnetic compatibility (EMC) aspects in ICT environment), including the updating of practical and affordable guidelines to help developing countries deal with this issue effectively;

-g) the work of the ITU Radiocommunication Sector (ITU-R) Study Group 1 under Question 239/1, on measurement techniques to assess human exposure from wireless installations and presenting the measurement results;
+f) the work of the ITU Radiocommunication Sector (ITU-R) Study Group 1 under Question 239/1, on measurement techniques to assess human exposure from wireless installations and presenting the measurement results;

-h) the creation of the new mobile application launched by ITU as a guide to EMF, which provides information and education resources on EMF suitable for all communities, stakeholders and governments, especially in developing countries,
+g) the creation of the new EMF guide and mobile application launched by ITU, which provides information and education resources on EMF suitable for all communities, stakeholders and governments, especially in developing countries,

 resolves to instruct the Director of the Telecommunication Development Bureau

-in response to the needs of the developing countries and consistent with the substance of Resolution 72 (Rev. Hammamet, 2016), and in close cooperation with the Director of the Radiocommunication Bureau (BR) and Director of the Telecommunication Standardization Bureau (TSB):
+in response to the needs of the developing countries and consistent with the substance of WTSA Resolution 72 (Rev. Hammamet, 2016), and in recognition of the complementary relationship with ongoing work on EMF/EMC studies in ITU-T and ITU-R:

 1 to give the necessary priority to this subject and, within the available resources, allocate the necessary funds for expediting execution of this resolution;